aws-samples/cdk-eks-blueprints-patterns/docs/patterns/multi-cluster-conformitron.md

     --region $AWS_REGION
 ```

 1. Amazon Managed Prometheus Workspace: To store observability metrics from all clusters we will use Amazon Managed Prometheus due to it's ease of setup and easy integration with other AWS services.
-We recommend setting up a new seperate Prometheus workspace using the commands below.
+We recommend setting up a new seperate Prometheus workspace using the CLI commands below.
+The provisioning of a new AMP workspace can be automated by leveraging the `.resourceProvider` in our CDK blueprints.
+See [Example](https://github.com/aws-observability/cdk-aws-observability-accelerator/blob/main/lib/existing-eks-opensource-observability-pattern/index.ts).
+We intentionally left this out to allow to connecting with existing AMP deployments, but please reach out to us if you need guidance on automate this provisioning.

 ```bash
 aws amp create-workspace --alias conformitron